joseorlandofp/coding-challenge-refersion/README.md

    cp .env.example .env
    ```

-4. **Set the credentials** in the `.env` file for the public and secret key.
+4. **Set the credentials** in the newly created `.env` file for the public and secret key.
 Placeholders should already be in place.
   ```sh
     REFERSION_PUBLIC_KEY=
     REFERSION_SECRET_KEY=